SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Introduction

-\proj addresses the above challenges throughout its whole pipeline.
-During preprocessing, \proj offline extracts a subset of unique nodes from the neighborhood of each node in the graph by sampling.
-To compensate for the loss of structural information, \proj incorporates various types of \emph{set samplers} and \emph{structure encoders} to construct structural features for each sampled node.
-Specifically, set samplers leverage different graph metrics to measure node importance and determine sampling rules.
-Structure encoders utilize landing probabilities of random walks \cite{li2019optimizing}, shortest path distances, and personalized PageRank scores \cite{jeh2003scaling}, which broadly covers the structural features adopted by previous SGRL methods~\cite{zhang2018link,zhang2021labeling,li2020distance,teru2020inductive,wang2021glass,yin2022algorithm}.
-Furthermore, \proj designs a dedicated sparse data structure, namely \texttt{SpG}, which stores sampled node sets in a memory-efficient manner and allow fast access.
-During training and inference, \proj online joins all the sampled node sets and their associated structural features belonging to seed nodes in a given query to represent the query-induced subgraph and make predictions. \proj also provides a specialized operator \texttt{SpJoin} that improves join operations on node sets in parallel batches with provably fast speed.
-In addition, to capture different levels of interactions between structural features, \proj supports multiple \emph{set neural encoders}, such as multi-linear perception + mean pooling, set attention~\cite{velivckovic2017graph} and LSTM~\cite{hamilton2017inductive} that ensure consistently good performance across different types of SGRL tasks.
+\proj tackles the above challenges through its entire pipeline.
+To avoid node duplication in walk sampling, \proj only keeps unique nodes from neighborhood sampling of seed nodes during preprocessing.
+To compensate for structural information loss, \proj incorporates various types of set samplers and structure encoders to preserve local graph structures: \emph{set samplers} employ different graph metrics to measure node importance and determine sampling rules; \emph{structure encoders} support landing probabilities of random walks~\cite{li2019optimizing}, shortest path distances, and personalized PageRank scores~\cite{jeh2003scaling}, covering most of the structural features used by previous SGRL models~\cite{zhang2018link,zhang2021labeling,li2020distance,teru2020inductive,yin2022algorithm}.
+Furthermore, \proj designs a customized sparse data structure, namely \texttt{SpG}, which can efficiently store sampled node sets and achieve fast access.
+A sparse operator \texttt{SpJoin} is developed accordingly to perform join operations on the sampled node sets and associated structural features for serving queries online.
+To capture diverse levels of interactions between node and structural features, \proj introduces multiple \emph{set neural encoders}, such as multi-linear perception with mean pooling, set attention~\cite{velivckovic2017graph} and LSTM~\cite{hamilton2017inductive} that ensure sufficient expressive power and consistent performance across various types of SGRL tasks.